Production of Spin-Polarized Molecular Beams via Microwave or Infrared Rotational Excitation: Spin-polarization dynamics in HD, DT, O 2 , NO, N 2 O, 13 CO, and H 2 S 2

-Nitrous oxide (N\textsubscript{2}O) is a linear molecule, in which nitrogen is the central atom, making the two nitrogen nuclei distinguishable with nonidentical interactions.
-The index $1$ is used to denote the outer nitrogen and the index $2$ the central nitrogen.
-For \textsuperscript{14}N\textsubscript{2}O, we consider the excitation sequence $\left\vert J = 0 \, M = 0 \right\rangle \rightarrow\left\vert 1 \, 1 \right\rangle \rightarrow\left\vert 2 \, 2 \right\rangle$, which is selected to achieve high polarization since it involves two spin-$1$ nuclei.
-As shown in Fig.~\ref{figbio}(ii)(a), the total nuclear polarization exceeds $57\%$ at times $1.7$~{\textmu}s and $23.5$~{\textmu}s.
-The effective hyperfine Hamiltonian is taken from~\cite{casleton1975}.
-Assuming the same molecular geometry, we can calculate hyperfine constants for \textsuperscript{15}N\textsubscript{2}O by substituting the \textsuperscript{14}N g-factor with that of \textsuperscript{15}N and omitting the quadrupole interaction terms.
-Since the total nuclear spin in \textsuperscript{15}N\textsubscript{2}O is $1$, we consider the single-step excitation $\left\vert 0 \, 0 \right\rangle \rightarrow\left\vert 1 \, 1 \right\rangle$.
-The resulting hyperfine beatings are illustrated in Fig.~\ref{figbio}(ii)(b), showing that the total nuclear polarization reaches $69.8\%$ at $80.1$~{\textmu}s after excitation.
+Nitrous oxide (N\textsubscript{2}O) is a linear molecule with nitrogen as the central atom, making the two nitrogen nuclei distinguishable due to their nonidentical interactions.
+We label the outer nitrogen and central nitrogen nuclei with indices $1$ and $2$, respectively.
+For \textsuperscript{14}N\textsubscript{2}O, we consider the excitation sequence $\left\vert J = 0 \, m_{J} = 0 \right\rangle \rightarrow\left\vert 1 \, 1 \right\rangle \rightarrow\left\vert 2 \, 2 \right\rangle$, selected to achieve high polarization, as it involves two spin-$1$ nuclei.
+These electric dipole (E1) transitions correspond to wavelengths of $\sim 11.9$~mm and $\sim 6$~mm in the ground vibrational state~\cite{huang2025}.

+The effective hyperfine Hamiltonian of \textsuperscript{14}N\textsubscript{2}O, expressed in frequency units and following the sign convention of Ref.~\cite{casleton1975} for the spin-rotation terms, is given by:

+The first two terms describe the spin-rotation interaction.
+The next two terms account for the electric quadrupole interactions of the two nitrogen nuclei, and the final term represents the dipole spin-spin interaction between $\mathbf{I_{1}}$ and $\mathbf{I_{2}}$.
+The experimentally reported hyperfine constants for \textsuperscript{14}N\textsubscript{2}O~\cite{casleton1975}, along with estimated values for \textsuperscript{15}N\textsubscript{2}O are listed in Tab.~\ref{tab4}.
+The values for \textsuperscript{15}N\textsubscript{2}O are obtained by substituting the \textsuperscript{14}N g-factors with those of \textsuperscript{15}N and omitting the quadrupole interaction terms, as the nuclear spin of \textsuperscript{15}N is $1/2$.

+As shown in Fig.~\ref{fig6}(a), the total nitrogen nuclear polarization in \textsuperscript{14}N\textsubscript{2}O exceeds $57\%$ at times $1.7$~{\textmu}s and $23.5$~{\textmu}s.
+For \textsuperscript{15}N\textsubscript{2}O, a single excitation $\left\vert 0 \, 0 \right\rangle \rightarrow\left\vert 1 \, 1 \right\rangle$ (at $\sim 12.3$~mm~\cite{bauer1986}) is considered due to its different total nuclear spin.
+The resulting hyperfine beatings, depicted in Fig.~\ref{fig6}(b), indicate that the total nuclear polarization reaches $69.8\%$ at $80.1$~{\textmu}s after excitation.
+The hyperfine dynamics can be halted at the peak of nuclear polarization, ensuring its preservation.